petermchale/denoising_coverage_profiles/README.md

 # The problem of bias in read depth

-Structural variants are often identified using algorithms that search for hills and valleys in read depth of coverage.
+Structural variants are often identified in the human genome using algorithms that search for hills and valleys in read depth of coverage.

 But certain sequences in